kevinhu/before/README.md

 ## Overview

-[Hacker News](https://news.ycombinator.com/news) is a great place to find high-quality GitHub repositories However, posted repositories are quickly pushed out by new submissions, making older ones hard to discover.
+[Hacker News](https://news.ycombinator.com/news) is a great place to find high-quality GitHub repositories.
+However, posted repositories are quickly pushed out by new submissions, making older ones hard to discover.
 This project scrapes and presents all linked GitHub repositories since inception.

 ## How it works